connxio/docs/docs/integrations/transformation/code-components.md

 }
 ```

-The properties on the exception functions as follows:
+Exception properties:

 - **LogLevel:** This is the Connxio loglevel described in the [logging](/integrations/logging) documentation.
 - **Status**: This is the logging status described in the [logging](/integrations/logging) documentation.
 - **CustomStatus**: A custom description for the termination or failure.
-- **FailureReturnStatusCode**: A return failure code. `NB!: Only used on the API inbound synchronous transform result mapping.`
+- **FailureReturnStatusCode**: Return failure code.
+Only used on API inbound synchronous transform result mapping.

 ### Using FailureReturnStatusCode

-An example of using the `FailureReturnStatusCode` might look something like this:
+Example using `FailureReturnStatusCode`:

 ```csharp
 public class MyCodeMap : IConnxioMap